 Modifying Brown Acrylic Paints

-Now that you have a deeper understanding of the color brown and some of its shades, it's time to learn how to make some of your own.
+Now that you have a deeper understanding of the types of brown and some of its shades, it's time to learn how to make some of your own.

-As artists, we usually look for the right shade of color to really make our painting pop.
+As artists, we usually look for the right shade of brown to really make our painting pop.
 In the color brown's case, you can use it to complement your brighter colors.

 If you don't happen to have the exact color you need, here's how you can modify your brown acrylic paint to achieve your desired shade.